-WEB 162 Web Pages: Expression Web II (1 Hour)
+WEB 162 Web Pages: Expression Web II\ (1 Hour) Prerequisites or corequisites: WEB 152.

 This course is a continuation of Web Pages: Expression Web I, and will cover intermediate-level commands and techniques required to create and enhance websites using Expression Web.
 Topics to be covered will include creating and modifying dynamic links, working with tables, creating forms, and using templates to design Web pages.
 1 hr. lecture/wk.